nathanamaldonado/Scriptor-Jekyll-Theme/_posts/2023-08-31-august-blog-two.md

 feature_image: images/guatemala.jpg
 ---

-Julian chose to visit Los Angeles, so Irma and I had the privilege of showing him our home and saying repeatedly, "I know a spot."
+A friend chose to visit Los Angeles, so Irma and I had the privilege of showing him our home and saying repeatedly, "I know a spot."
 Irma told us about how her high school friends would go to the In-N-Out on Century Boulevard and watch the planes fly over while on our way back from driving past USC.

 <!--more-->